-- If you have been allergic to Compositae plants, such as ragweed, calendula, daisy, etc., please avoid using such products, which may induce the above allergic reactions.
+1. Have been allergic to Asteraceae plants, such as ragweed, calendula, daisies, etc., please avoid the use of such products, which may induce the above allergic reactions

-- The safety of using it in pregnant women, breastfeeding mothers, young children, and those with poor liver and kidney function is unknown, please avoid using it.
+2. The safety of use in pregnant women, nursing mothers, young children, and people with poor liver and kidney function is unknown, please avoid use

-- Chamomile essential oil is generally for external use, not for internal use.
-Please do a small-scale test before applying it to the skin to avoid possible adverse reactions.
+3. Chamomile essential oil is generally used externally, not internally, please do a small test before applying to the skin to avoid possible adverse reactions

-- It may have an anticoagulant effect, so abnormal blood coagulation, taking anticoagulant drugs, do not use it two weeks before surgery.
+4. May have anticoagulant effect, so do not use coagulation function abnormally, take anticoagulant drugs, and do not use it for two weeks before surgery

-- Do not use in combination with hypoglycemic or blood pressure drugs, antihistamines, antifungal drugs, contraceptives and other drugs, which may interfere with the effect of drugs.
+6. Do not use it in combination with hypoglycemic or blood pressure drugs, antihistamines, antifungal drugs, contraceptive pills and other drugs, which may interfere with the effect of drugs

-- The ingredients in chamomile may have estrogen-like effects, so those who have suffered from hormone-related cancers (such as breast cancer, uterine cancer) or are taking anti-estrogen drugs (Tamoxifen), please discuss with professional medical personnel before use.
+7. The ingredients in chamomile may have estrogen-like effects, so if you have had hormone-related cancers (such as breast cancer, uterine cancer) or are taking anti-estrogen drugs (Tamoxifen), please discuss with your healthcare professional before use